spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/typography.md

 {% info_block infoBox "Reading tip" %}

 Setting the _root font size_ is an exception in Oryx.
 Oryx tries to not have any opinion about the root element, and only provides styles to the `oryx-app` component.
-However, the `rem` unit requires a setup of the root font-size in the web page.
+However, the `rem` unit requires the root font-size to be set up in the web page.
 To ensure a configurable approach, Oryx uses the `ThemeMetaInitializer` to accomplish this.

 {% endinfo_block %}